• Skip to primary navigation

 Instructions

-• Add your rice, gochujang paste, and kimchi juice.
-Mix all of your ingredients together well until every grain of rice is coated in the sauce.
-Transfer to the serving bowl.
+• Add rice, gochujang paste, and kimchi juice.
+Break up the rice and toss everything together until the rice is colored red.
+Drizzle sesame oil on top.
+Transfer to a large serving bowl.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!